-Senior Seminar and Thesis:
+5. Senior Seminar and Thesis:

 Anthropology 190.
 Senior Seminar in Anthropology and Ethnographic Writing (Fall semester) Anthropology 191.
+Senior Thesis (Spring semester)

+Honors Program

-Senior Thesis (Spring semester) Honors Program A student who wishes to graduate with honors in anthropology must achieve a minimum grade point average of 10.5 in the major, earn a grade of A or A- on her thesis, and orally defend her thesis before a faculty honors committee.
+A student who wishes to graduate with honors in anthropology must achieve a minimum grade point average of 10.5 in the major, earn a grade of A or A- on her thesis, and orally defend her thesis before a faculty honors committee.
 She will be expected to produce a more substantial thesis than those not working on honors.
-A student may elect to attempt honors in anthropology by the end of fall semester in consultation with her advisor.
-She and her advisor will then form her faculty honors committee.
-This committee consists of three readers, two of whom must be anthropologists in the Scripps/Pitzer joint anthropology program.
-Requirements For the Minor Students choosing to minor in anthropology must select sixcourses from one of the two tracks as follows: The Sociocultural Track requires:
+A student may elect to attempt honors in anthropology by the end of fall semester of the senior year in consultation with her first reader.
+She and her first reader will then form her faculty honors committee.
+This committee consists of three readers, at least one of whom must be an anthropologist at Scripps.

+Students choosing to minor in anthropology must select six courses as follows: